RiieCco/defdev/demo4/README.md

-# Demo3: Mobile security framework!
+# Demo4: Dependency-check and Defect-dojo

 Run the dependency-check container from the defdev docker registry ("defdev/dependency-check").
 In the pipe-line-script file there is already a great part of the Jenkinsfile and how the container should run pre-defined.